Classic Establishment

 Sabrina's Cafe

 University City's Sabrina’s Cafe is a classic spot in Philly for brunch.
-Here, you can bring your group of friends for a batch of lemon ricotta blueberry pancakes on their outdoor patio.
+Bring a group of friends for a batch of lemon ricotta blueberry pancakes on their outdoor patio.

 PHLReview